ak--47/ga4-mixpanel/README.md

-# 🏎  GA4 to Mixpanel
+# 🚛  GA4 to Mixpanel

-Take your Google Analytics 4 data from BigQuery and bring it into Mixpanel!
+Take your Google Analytics 4 raw data from BigQuery to Mixpanel!
+No Code Required!

 By leveraging [GA4's BigQuery connector](https://support.google.com/analytics/answer/9358801?hl=en) and [Mixpanel's data ingestion APIs](https://developer.mixpanel.com/reference/overview), here is a free-to-use serverless service to move your data from GA4 to Mixpanel at scale.

 Intraday?
 Daily Tables?
 BOTH?
 You decide!

+TLDR;
+- [deploy](#🛠️-deploy) the connector in your own GCP instance
+- [trigger](#🌭-usage) your instance to run; fill in some [params](#🪷-params)
+- [schedule it](#🎻-orchestration) to run every hour (or once a day)
+- enjoy your GA4 data in Mixpanel!

 ## 🛠️  Deploy

-the GA4 Mixpanel connector can be deploy as a Cloud Run or Cloud Function service.
+the GA4 Mixpanel connector can be deployed in your own GCP instance as a [Cloud Run](https://cloud.google.com/run?hl=en) service or [Cloud Function](https://cloud.google.com/functions?hl=en) service.

-choose whichever you are more comfortable with; the functionality is identical
+choose whichever type of deployment you are more comfortable with.

 - **One Click Deploy**